4 Days in Yakushima: Hiking Through the Forest That Inspired Princess Mononoke

 Day 3: The Jomon Sugi — 22km to Meet an Ancient

-And then.
-The viewing platform.
+And then — the viewing platform.

 Day 4: Sea Turtles and Departure

-Caught the 11AM Toppy back to Kagoshima.
+Then catch the 11AM Toppy back to Kagoshima.

-Stay 5-6 days instead of 4 (Yakushima deserves slow time)
+Stay 5-6 days instead of 4 — Yakushima deserves slow time

 Spend more time in the coastal villages — Anbo and Onoaida have local restaurants that close early and serve extraordinary fresh fish